+:= ~ and Bioenergy, she leads an interdisciplinary effort focusing on turning biomass into fuel and other products.
 She talks with farmers about using their straw for fuel.
 She talks with food processors about digesting their wastes for methane.
 At this February's Harvesting Clean Energy conference in Kennewick, the Danish native said she was drawn to Washington because, "I knew this is the place where all the biomass is."
 At the same time, her new holy grail is "electrofuel."
 It would use photovoltaic electricity with carbon dioxide and different bacteria to make organic molecules.
 These molecules can then be converted into jet fuel or diesel using catalysis.
 "A lot of organisms can actually grow with electricity and directly fix CO2," says Ahring, sketching the process on a whiteboard.
+"And

+>>

-"And then you begin to engineer your pathway in here.
+then you begin to engineer your pathway in here.
 So you actually have a situation where if you have a microbe, it doesn't need the sun directly.
 It actually grows directly off electricity, CO2, or hydrogen-CO2 coming from electricity.

+(+)

+Θ

+$( \pm )$

+$\Theta$

-As an added benefit, the microbe can capture CO_2 .
+As an added benefit, the microbe can capture $CO_2$ .

-Birgitte Ahring discusses current bioenergy research with the media at the WSU Bioproducts, Sciences, and Engineering Laboratory in Tri-Cities.
-Courtesy The Center for Bioproducts and Bioenergy

-"We can actually engineer the strains to do what we want," says Ahring.
+Birgitte Ahring discusses current energy research with the media at the WSU Bioproducts, Sciences, and Engineering Laboratory in Tri-Cities.
+Courtesy The Center for Bioproducts and Bioenergy "We can actually engineer the strains to do what we want." says Ahring.

 It sounds far-fetched and a bit too perfect.
-But it's the type of work that is being encouraged by the Department of Energy's Advanced Projects Research Agency

-Energy program or ARPA-E. Modeled after the Defense Advanced Research Projects Agency (DARPA), which brought you the Internet, the program aims to develop "high risk, high payoff" technologies that reduce our dependence on foreign oil, improve energy efficiency, and cut down on emissions.
+But it's the type of work that is being encouraged by the Department of Energy's Advanced Projects Research Agency Energy program or ARPA-E. Modeled after the Defense Advanced Research Projects Agency (DARPA), which brought you the Internet, the program aims to develop "high risk, high payoff" technologies that reduce our dependence on foreign oil, improve energy efficiency, and cut down on emissions.

 Meanwhile, Ahring and Ahamed collect American, German, and Danish strains of Gliocladium and feed them cellulose.
 In some cases, they trick the fungus into producing more hydrocarbons as a defense mechanism.
 In an as-yet unpublished paper, the researchers document measuring 16 commercially used hydrocarbons, including benzene, octane, and others with varying numbers of carbon atoms.
 The paper notes that the compounds "are very similar to diesel fuel and could be used to power the diesel engine without any modifications."

-"You get straight away the hydrocarbons ready for fuel," says Ahamed.
-"That counts a lot for industry." \boxtimes photos by Zach Mazur

-Watch video of WSU's biofuels research at wsm.wsu.edu.
+"You get straightaway the hydrocarbons ready for fuel," says Ahamed.
+"That counts a lot for industry." $\otimes$ := Watch video of WSU's biofuels research at wsm.wsu.edu.